prantlf/piwo/README.md

     password: {
       type: 'password',
       placeholder: 'Enter your password',
-      helper: 'The password has to be at least 8 characters long, include at least 1 lower-case letter, 1 upper-case letter and 1 number.'
+      helper: 'The password has to be at least 8 characters long, ' + 'include at least 1 lower-case letter, ' + '1 upper-case letter and 1 number.'
     }
   }
 }